peterjc/thapbi-pict/docs/examples/great_lakes/index.rst

 Two different sets primers were used targeting overlapping regions of the mtDNA 16S RNA marker gene, named MOL16S and SPH16S, which were sequenced separately (and not as in some of the other examples pooled together for the Illumina sequencing).
-With the current THAPBI PICT design requires running the pipeline twice.
+The current THAPBI PICT design requires running the pipeline twice.

 The full dataset includes aquarium and river environmental samples too, but